-Whether you’re a student, have a budding mathematician in your life, or you work in a job that requires complex graphing and computations, you likely know that graphing calculators are a must-have.
-From checking your work to comparing different scenarios, graphing calculators are just as relevant now as when they were first introduced back in the mid-1980s.
-Sorry, iPads and laptops, graphing calculators have still not been replaced.
+Whether you’re a student, have a budding mathematician in your life, or you work in a job that requires complex graphing and computations, you likely know that a graphing calculator is a must-have.
+From checking your work to comparing different scenarios, graphing calculators are just as relevant now as when they were when first introduced back in the mid-1980s.

 While the style and look of graphing calculators have not changed much since they were first introduced more than three decades ago, math also hasn’t changed.
 Graphing calculators remain a staple in advanced math classes, as well as on the desk of professionals in engineering and finance.
 Though computers, tablets and phones can address basic math problems, graphing calculators continue to help teach and aid those working on more technical problems and issues.

 What To Look For In A Graphing Calculator

 For students, make sure the calculator you select is allowed in your classroom/exam.
 Most calculators indicate what exams they are approved for, but it’s always a good idea to double-check with proctors and teachers before test day.

 The most advanced calculator isn’t always the best for your situation.
 A calculator that is beyond the scope of your class or profession may add more headaches and confusion than help.

 Look at the power source for the calculator.
 If you’re someone who is good at remembering to plug in their devices, a rechargeable USB calculator may be a better fit for you.
 Otherwise, opt for a battery-powered calculator and pack a backup battery in your backpack.